chrissearle/www_cso/posts/2010/10/21-Java_deprecated_on_Mac_OS_X_.md

 tags: java, mac, osx
 ---

-There's an interesting paragraph in the latest Mac OS X Java update relasenotes [New and Noteworthy](http://developer.apple.com/library/mac/#releasenotes/Java/JavaSnowLeopardUpdate3LeopardUpdate8RN/NewandNoteworthy/NewandNoteworthy.html) - a paragraph called "Java Deprecation".[^1]
+There's an interesting paragraph in the latest Mac OS X Java update relasenotes [New and Noteworthy](http://developer.apple.com/library/mac/#releasenotes/Java/JavaSnowLeopardUpdate3LeopardUpdate8RN/NewandNoteworthy/NewandNoteworthy.html) - a paragraph called "Java Deprecation".

+I don't think this link is NDA'd outside of apple's developer program - it seems publicly available at least.

 <blockquote>As of the release of Java for Mac OS X 10.6 Update 3, the version of Java that is ported by Apple, and that ships with Mac OS X, is deprecated.